xamarin/xamarin-forms-book-preview-2/README.md

 # xamarin-forms-book-preview-2
-Sample code for the 2nd Preview Edition of "Creating Mobile Apps with Xamarin.Forms"
+Sample code for the 2nd Preview Edition of *Creating Mobile Apps with Xamarin.Forms*.

 Chapters of the book can be downloaded from http://developer.xamarin.com/guides/cross-platform/xamarin-forms/creating-mobile-apps-xamarin-forms/.